IIZCODEII/keyBoost_web_app/final_readme.md

 This is where **KeyBERT** comes in!
 Which uses BERT-embeddings and simple cosine similarity to find the sub-phrases in a document that are the most similar to the document itself.

+Wishing to apply keyword extraction to ecology-related administrative documents, I was confronted to the large breadth of available techniques making any kind of arbitrage between them frustrating for a number of reasons.

+* No labeling etc => no visibility on the real performance of theses algs for my use case
+* In the litterature => large amount of models that performs very differently from a use case ( corpus, style etc) to another
+* I didn't want to follow my guts and just randomly pick a model, => i wanted a rational and structured approach to deal with this incertainty.

+This is where keyBoost comes in ...;

 First, document embeddings are extracted with BERT to get a document-level representation.
 Then, word embeddings are extracted for N-gram words/phrases.
 Finally, we use cosine similarity to find the words/phrases that are the most similar to the document.
 The most similar words could